 Persons subject to the State Government Ethics Act must file a Statement of Economic Interest ("SEI") prior to being appointed, employed, or elected and annually by April 15th of each year.
-Since that date is a Saturday in 2023, the deadline will be April 17th.
 The Ethics Commission evaluates SEIs filed by Executive Branch officials, referred to as public servants.

-Those who do not file required SEIs within 60 days of the April 17th deadline are subject to a $250 fine, to be assessed by the State Ethics Commission, and possible removal from their position.
-In addition, MPO and RPO TAC members are subject to an additional $250 fine for failure to file a timely RED and may be subject to criminal penalties for late filing of their SEI and RED.
+Those who do not file required initial and annual SEIs within 30 days of their receipt of a late notice from the Ethics Commission are subject to a $250 fine.
+In addition, members of State boards and State employees may be subject to removal from their position for late filing.
+MPO and RPO TAC members are subject to an additional $250 fine for failure to file a timely RED and may be subject to criminal penalties for late filing of their SEI and RED.